 Early Half Dollars: A Reflection of Liberty

 The first half dollars were minted in 1794 and featured the Flowing Hair design, depicting a bust of Liberty with flowing hair and an eagle on the reverse.
-These early coins were made of 89.24% silver and 10.76% copper, reflecting the precious metal content that gave them intrinsic value.
-The design was soon replaced by the Draped Bust design, which featured a more refined depiction of Liberty and a heraldic eagle.
+These early coins were made of 89.But 24% silver and 10.
+76% copper, reflecting the precious metal content that gave them intrinsic value.
+Worth adding: the design was soon replaced by the Draped Bust design, which featured a more refined depiction of Liberty and a heraldic eagle.
 These early half dollars were crucial in establishing the young nation's monetary system, representing a significant denomination for commerce and trade.
-The intricate designs and precious metal content made them highly valued and symbolic of the new republic's aspirations.
+The complex designs and precious metal content made them highly valued and symbolic of the new republic's aspirations.

 The Barber Half Dollar: An Era of Elegance